raspberrypilearning/did-you-like-it/en/step_5.md

 --- task ---
 + Click on the **< Back to project** link, then click **Learn & Test**

 + Click on the **Train new machine learning model** button.
-As long as you’ve collected enough examples, the computer should start to learn how to recognise comments from the examples you’ve given to it, as either positive or negative.
+If you have enough examples, the program should start to learn how to recognise comments from the examples you’ve given to it, as either positive or negative.

 ![Annotation pointing to train new machine learning model button](images/click-train-annotated.png)
 --- /task ---